• Skip to main content

 Why you will love this recipe

-• Quick and ultra easy
+• Quick and ultra-easy breakfast

-• Perfect single portion warm breakfast or healthy sweet treat
+• Perfect single-portion warm breakfast or healthy sweet treat

-• Healthy and rich in fiber
+• Healthy, rich in fiber and made without refined sugars

 • 100% vegan, dairy-free and made without eggs.